MGProduction/The-Mistery-of-Silver-Mountain/README.md

 So I decided to create a remake - adding extra text and graphics - and publish the new source code (**StoryTllr64** scripts) to help check it in these different "clothes", to highlight the greatness of the original work.

+# Disclaimer

-This **complete project** is **freely available** here on **GitHub**.
-As far as I know, the original game (nor the book) is not in commerce anymore.
+This **complete project** is **freely available** here on **GitHub**, as a tribute to the original game and book, which are no longer in commerce.
+(to be more specific: the book is not present on [publisher site](https://usborne.com) while available in PDF format - free - on several different websites - and the same happens also for the game).

-If you like it please share your appreciation for the original authors and their publisher.
+If you like this derivative work, please share your appreciation for the original authors and their publisher.

-Disclaimer: In-game graphics are based on pictures/drawings (mine or friends' ones), assembled stock images, but some also on generated images.
-I edited every one of them (and converted them for C64).

 ## The Book